MartaKliuchnik/hospital-appointment-scheduler/README.md

 Status code: **400 Bad Request**

-Description: The provided email address or password is not in a valid format.
+Description: The provided first name, last name, email address or password is not in a valid format.

 ```
 {